tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 He looked at me for a second too long.
 “I know,” he said shortly.

 The next day, he apologized.
 Of course he did.
 He said he’d slept badly.
-He said his mother was intense.
-He said she had dreams sometimes and believed them too literally.
-He said she’d called me something in Greek that he didn’t want to translate.
+He said his mother was super intense.
+He said she’d called me something in Greek and that he didn’t want to translate.

 “Translate it,” I said.